Flegyas/latentis/README.md

 :construction::construction::construction: **Developers At Work.
-The library will be ready next month.
+The library is currently under construction.
 Feel free to contact us directly for any specific request!** :construction::construction::construction:

 ---